 Once upon a time, this was a rational fear in Maryland.
 Before 2010, the Insurance Commissioner permitted motor vehicle insurers to increase premiums after their insureds made no fault claims for collisions that were through no fault of the insured.

 Of course, while your rates cannot rise just for making a PIP claim, the insurer can still raise your rates for other violations in the same collision.
-So if you drive off the road and hit a tree, they are not going to raise your rates for making a PIP claim but they are going to raise your rates for causing a crash and paying for your property damage.
+So if you drive off the road and hit a tree, they will not raise your rates for making a PIP claim but they will raise your rates for causing a crash and paying for your property damage.

 Why Companies Would Want to Raise Your Rates When It is Not Your Fault?